 Ann Arbor Summer Reading Programs

 Summer Reading Programs with rewards for kids have been going on for as long as I can remember.
 Fortunately there are some great Ann Arbor Summer Reading Programs.
-I’m also sharing links to the Summer Reading Recommendations that we did last summer.
+I’m also sharing links to the Summer Reading Recommendations that we did in 2016.

 Over the years my daughter has participated in a number of different summer reading programs.
 When she was younger and reading very short books, I made her use different books for each program that she participate in.
 Now that she reads longer books that take her a week or longer to read, I am not as strict on the requirement.
 (Then again, it’s the third day of break and she’s working on her third book).